-The first APGA Native Plant Gardens Symposium launches next spring, at one of the leading native plant gardens on Earth, Lady Bird Johnson Wildflower Center!
+The first APGA Native Plant Gardens Symposium will take place in March at one of the leading native plant gardens on Earth, Lady Bird Johnson Wildflower Center!
 This timely symposium will have a dual focus on highly relevant aspects of Conservation and Garden Design.
 Two distinguished keynote speakers will present.
 One, an award winning, pioneering scientist will share his visionary approach to native plant conservation by botanical gardens now and for the challenging decades ahead.
 The second, an internationally celebrated landscape architect, will inspire innovation with his iconic portfolio of garden design with native plants.
 Four panel topics – Plant Conservation, Garden Design, Defining Native, and Creating the Native Plant Market will engage any and all Public Garden professionals.
 An optional pre-conference field trip to see the unique flora of central Texas will be offered.
 If you are a horticulturist, conservation biologist, designer, educator, marketer, communications professional, administrator, or garden supporter, the Native Plant Professional Section invites you personally to join us for this unprecedented professional development opportunity.

 To round out your visit, the SXSW Festival is happening the same week in Austin!
 Stick around for the music and strengthen your bonds with the APGA native plant community.

 - View the attendees list here.